couchbase/docs-operator/installKubernetesNoRBAC.md

 ## Installing on Kubernetes Without RBAC

 In this setup guide we will walk through the recommended procedure for setting up the Couchbase Operator in a Kubernetes cluster that does not have RBAC enabled.
-This guide is recommended mainly for development clusters or MiniKube.
+This guide is recommended mainly for development clusters or minikube.
 Running a Kubernetes cluster without RBAC is not recommended in production.

+*Note:* If you are using a minikube cluster with Kubernetes 1.10 or later, RBAC is enabled by default.
+You can either disable RBAC, or follow the instructions to [install the operator on Kubernetes with RBAC enabled](installKubernetes.md).

 ### Starting the Operator